kampersanda/frechet_simsearch/README.md

 The code is written in C++17, so please install g++ >= 7.0 or clang >= 4.0.
 The following dependencies have to be installed to compile the library: CMake >= 3.0 (for the build system), Boost >= 1.42, [sdsl-lite](https://github.com/simongog/sdsl-lite), and [msgpack-c](https://github.com/msgpack/msgpack-c).

-## Example to make trajectory datasets
+## Examples to produce trajectory datasets

 ### [GISCUP 2017 dataset](http://sigspatial2017.sigspatial.org/giscup2017/download)